om2546/CPE382-Image-Processing-Computer-Vision/README.md

 ## Homework 2 - Intensity Manipulate
 > This homework is try to adjust intensity in spatial domain.
 There are 2  works.
 First one is adjusting intensity by using logarithm and exponential function.
 And second one is adjusting intensity using histogram-based technique.

+## Homework 3 - Spatial Image Filtering
+> This homework is focusing in smoothing filter, to compare difference of kernel size of average filter and kernel size and S.D. of Gaussian filter.